google/flax/docs/philosophy.md

 build a clone of either.
-We believe that the composable function-transformation approach that JAX takes opens up new frontiers for making neural net code more maintainable, more scalable and more performant than existing libraries.While we strive to offer an API familiar to those experienced with Keras/Sonnet/PyTorch, Linen is fundamentally a functional system for defining neural nets in JAX.
+We believe that the composable function-transformation approach that JAX takes opens up new frontiers for making neural net code more maintainable, more scalable and more performant than existing libraries.
+While we strive to offer an API familiar to those experienced with Keras/Sonnet/PyTorch, Linen is fundamentally a functional system for defining neural nets in JAX.
 Just a few examples of what we believe a JAX-targeted library can enable: